kiribiti/kinfolk/CHANNELS.md

 -   ✅ Any channel can be made private (including primary)
 -   ✅ Making a channel private does not remove existing subscribers
--   ✅ Private channel posts are only visible to approved subscribers
+-   ✅ Private channel stories are only visible to approved subscribers
 -   ✅ Channel owners always see their own private channel content

-### Posting Rules
+### Storying Rules

--   ✅ Every post must belong to exactly one channel
+-   ✅ Every story must belong to exactly one channel
--   ✅ Posts cannot be moved between channels
+-   ✅ Stories cannot be moved between channels
--   ✅ Users can only post to channels they own
+-   ✅ Users can only story to channels they own
--   ✅ Private channel posts are not visible in public feeds
+-   ✅ Private channel stories are not visible in public feeds

 ---